TIK9015 – Dokuprax: Document analysis and document work in democracy, politics and bureaucracy

 Accepted applicants will be expected to submit a memo in advance of the course week describing three examples of document materials you will be analysing in your PhD (max 1000 words).

-Application deadline: 1 September 2024.
+Application deadline: 1 September 2025.

 Teaching

 The course will consist of lectures and writing exercises where you will be able to work on and with documents, and especially with the document material that is a part of your thesis.
-During the course week, all participants will take active part in giving and receiving feedback on each other’s work.
+During the course week, all participants will actively take part in giving and receiving feedback on each other’s work.

-Teaching dates: 4 - 8 November 2024.
+Teaching dates: 3 - 7 November 2025.

 Venue: HF-12, Niels Treschows hus, Blindern Campus